 Clinical Supervision Training (45 CE)

-This course provides 45 hours of training in clinical supervision.
+This online course provides 45 hours of training in clinical supervision.
 The course covers major models of clinical supervision; development and maintenance of the supervisor-supervisee relationship; ethical and legal aspects in clinical supervision; cultural competence in clinical supervision; and structuring, intervention, and evaluation practices in clinical supervision.
 The course meets the Minnesota Board of Behavioral Health and Therapy educational requirements for licensed professional counselors (LPCs and LPCCs) who intend to seek the approved-supervisor credential.
 The course does not meet the requirements for the AAMFT approved-supervisor credential, as only courses provided directly by the AAMFT meet those requirements.
-This course meets on campus.